OlesiaNZ/cyclistic_bike_share/README.md

   |    member      |    Sunday         |      408'650      |

-26. Check that all values in member_casual are member or casual
+26. Do practice in visualization in R

+27. Put cleaned data to csv file